1. Home

 The field of prenatal diagnostics is revolutionised by non-invasive tests that assay fetal DNA fragments in maternal plasma.
 Parallel progress in cancer has been lagging, because genomic loci of interest are not well defined, and levels of tumour DNA in plasma are variable and generally lower: 2 ml of plasma may contain as many as 10,000 copies of DNA from healthy cells but only a few dozen copies of the tumour genome.
 The mechanisms through which tumour DNA reaches blood circulation are unclear, although fragmentation patterns of DNA in the plasma suggest it may originate from cell death.
 Overall levels of circulating DNA are higher in cancer patients compared with healthy controls, but these differences are not consistent enough for robust diagnostic tools.
 Maturation of genomic technologies empowers a different approach that focuses on those fragments that carry cancer mutations.

 We use a combination of molecular methods such as next-generation sequencing and digital PCR, and develop bespoke data analysis algorithms that allow such data to be used for sensitive measurement of rare alleles.
 We apply these methods to monitor mutation status and circulating tumour DNA levels in serial samples collected from patients during treatment and follow-up, in close collaboration with clinical and translational research groups.
 High levels of circulating tumour DNA in cancer patients are a bad prognostic indicator.
-Changes in circulating tumour DNA levels may indicate response to therapy or disease progression, and indeed may prove to be the earliest indicator of changes to tumour burden (Dawson et al., N Engl J Med 2013; 368: 1199) (Figure 1).
+Changes in circulating tumour DNA levels may indicate response to therapy or disease progression, and indeed may prove to be the earliest indicator of changes to tumour burden (Dawson et al., N Engl J Med 2013; 368: 1199).

 We have developed methods that allow us to use circulating tumour DNA as a “liquid biopsy” to analyse cancer mutations in a non-invasive way (Forshew et al., Sci Transl Med 2012; 4: 136ra68) (Figure 2).
 This can identify if a tumour is likely to respond to novel therapies that target specific cancer mutations or molecular pathways, through analysis of a blood test, and can reduce the dependence on obtaining a tumour biopsy which involves invasive procedures.
 This is especially helpful in clinical scenarios where obtaining a biopsy is not possible due to risks to the patient, but also opens up the possibility of repeated or serial analysis for such mutations during treatment and patient follow-up.